Games & Quizzes

 /CHānj/

 act or process bringing change.
 Exchanges of one set of clothes for another.
-To go from one train, bus, etc. and go to another.
+To replace something with another thing.

 /ˈfam(ə)lē/